pushpathadam/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-How many times can our Princess cross the road in 1 minute without being hit by the bugs?
+How many times can the Princess cross the road in 1 minute without being hit by a bugs?

-To play copy this url:
+To play clone the the repository and load the index.html file in your browser.

+You'll see a splash screen for 2 seconds before the counter starts.
 Use the your keyboard up/down/left/right arrow keys to move back and forth.
+- Earn a single point each time the princess reaches the river.
+- Getting hit by a bug, freezes the clock and puts the princess back on the grass.

+Reload the page to try again!

 Enjoy.
+Tom

+Disclaimer: All references to Princess are for the sole purpose of amusing my 8 year old who wants to play this game.